Have you heard the term walking pneumonia and wondered, What in the world?

 Walking pneumonia is a common illness in children.
 You may also hear your doctor refer to it as atypical pneumonia.
 It is an infection of the lungs, but tends to be a less serious form than typical pneumonia.

 Kids who have walking pneumonia often look pretty good.
 Instead of being sacked out on the couch, they’re up and walking around—that’s where the illness gets its name.
-However, it is caused by a bacteria and needs proper treatment in order to clear it up.
+However, it is caused by a bacteria, Mycoplasma, and it often needs antibiotic treatment in order to clear it up.

 Frequently Asked Questions About Walking Pneumonia